|

 to give 12v at each plug/connector.
 I will not tell you how to do/wire this because

-if you need to ask then you really are not safe doing it!- Find a good DIYer or
+if you need to ask then you really are not safe doing it! - Find a yourself a good DIYer or

 an auto electrician, or if you can find a powerchair technical guy that